 When enabled, this function automatically puts the charge pump into a high impedance state when the loop loses lock.
 The assumption is that the only reason the loop loses lock is due to the PLL losing the reference clock; therefore, the holdover function puts the charge pump into a high impedance state to maintain the VCO frequency as close as possible to the original frequency before the reference clock disappears.

-See Figure 53 for a flowchart of the internal/automatic holdover function operation.
+See Figure 38 for a flow chart of the automatic/internal holdover function operation.

-Figure 53.
-Flowchart of Automatic/Internal Holdover Mode
+Figure 38.
+Flow Chart of Automatic/Internal Holdover Mode